-Our Director of Counseling Services, Paul Ferreira, and counselors Megann Holland, and Andrea Tolbert are available for counseling services with any interested students.
+Our Director of Counseling Services, Paul Ferreira, and counselors Megann Holland, and Andrea Tolbert are available for selors Megann Holland, and Andrea Tolbert are available for counseling services with any interested students.
 During Fall 2020, appointments will be hosted remotely.
 Counseling services may be requested by contacting counseling@mma.edu or Paul or Dean Davis.
 After hours, emergency counseling can also be arranged by calling Campus Safety.

 Counseling Services

 Paul Ferreira, MSW, LCSW

 207-326-2419

-paul.ferreira@mma.edu